Nitschi/hackathon2018/README.md

 The game:

-Goal: gain the most points before your drink is empty When it is your turn you:
+Goal: gain the most points before your drink is empty.

+When it is your turn you:
 1. Put your drink on the scale
 2. Get a challenge like: "Drink 46 ml, but not more"